Designing Your Congregation's Website

-The UUA is in the process of migrating to Drupal, which is a more complex system (it's been called a CMS-builder rather than a CMS in its own right).
+The UUA uses Drupal, which is a more complex system (it's been called a CMS-builder rather than a CMS in its own right).
 In exchange for the complexity, Drupal offers virtually unlimited functionality.
 Most congregations probably don't need that extra power, and will be happy with the still-powerful but easier-to-use WordPress.

 Joomla lies between Drupal and WordPress in terms of power and complexity.
 UU Joomla is a Google group for UU congregations using Joomla, to discuss add-ons, templates, etc.